ck3g/ck3g.github.io/_posts/2018-09-23-how-to-call-external-apis-from-alexa-skill.md

 → cd -
 ```

-Then, on the top of the `index.js` file, we need to require the library.
+Then, at the top of the `index.js` file, we need to require the library.

 ```js
 const axios = require('axios');